skopjehacklab/hack-on-games/README.md

+## hack-on-games

 hack-on-games is a repository created mainly for the 'Hacktoberfest' event.

-The idea is to write a game in your favourite programming language.
+The idea is to write a game in your favourite programming language, but we strongly encourage to write it in a language you are not familiar with.

+Two things before starting:
+* Choose a game
+* Choose a programming language

-The games we choose are:
+Some of the games we could've think of are:

-    - Hangman
+* Hangman
-    - Guess game
+* Guess game
-    - Tic-Tac-Toe
+* Tic-Tac-Toe
-    - Game of life
+* Game of life
+* Rolling the dice
+* Pong
+* Snake
+* Tron

+The language is up to you.

-# Contributing
+## Contributing

 Contributing is fairly easy and can be done in few steps:
-- Clone this repo
+* Clone this repo
-- Checkout to a new branch
+* Checkout to a new branch
-- Create a folder under games/<game> with your username on GitHub
+* Create a folder under games/<game> with your username on GitHub
-- Write the game, commit, push, create a PR
+* Write the game, commit, push, create a PR
+* If your game is not finished, mark the PR with [WIP] in the title, as well as 'DO NOT MERGE' label.

 We strongly encourage writing a game in a language you are not familiar with.